Speed camera signs pilot in school zones and roadworks

 Managing the pilot

-The Department of Transport and Main Roads and the Queensland Police Service will manage the speed camera sign pilot, which is part of the our Targeted Road Safety Program.
-Piloting this new technology to help save lives is a key action in Queensland's Road Safety Action Plan 2020–21.
+The Department of Transport and Main Roads (TMR) and the Queensland Police Service are managing the pilot, which is part of our Targeted Road Safety Program.
+Piloting this new technology to help save lives is a key action in the Queensland Road Safety Action Plan 2022–24.

 All images and videos captured by the system will only be viewed by authorised personnel in the conduct of their official duties.
 All images and videos will be stored in compliance with all relevant privacy legislation, policies and standards, including the Information Privacy Act 2009.